-Join ACSWMD online for a free hour-long workshop to learn how easy it is to turn your household food waste into rich compost for your yard and garden.
+Join ACSWMD online for a free, live workshop on Zoom to learn how easy it is to turn your household food waste into rich compost for your yard and garden.

 You paid for your banana peels, egg shells, and carrot tops, so don’t throw them away!
 By composting, you reduce greenhouse gas emissions, recycle nutrients locally, and create a resource for growing healthy soil and food in your community.
 Plus, it's a simple way to comply with Vermont’s Universal Recycling Law, which bans food scraps from the landfill starting July 1, 2020.

 This free workshop covers compost bin options, how to set up and manage a pile, the benefits and uses of compost, troubleshooting tips, preventing wildlife from being interested in your compost pile, and other options you have for keeping food scraps out of the trash.

 Want us at your workplace?
 ACSWMD provides free workshops to businesses and other organizations about composting and recycling.

 "Thank you so much for the workshop.
 My kids helped set up the bin and are super jazzed about composting now.
 Even my skeptical boyfriend has been on board especially with the reduced garbage cost (and smell) when we drop off our trash." -2019 Workshop Participant